Ninoy Aquino International Airport: Maintenance

 Lufthansa Technik Philippines (LTP) (formerly PAL Technical Center) was founded in 2000 as a joint venture of German firm Lufthansa Technik (51%) and Philippine aviation service provider MacroAsia Corporation (49%).
 Lufthansa Technik Philippines offers customers aircraft maintenance, repair, and overhaul (MRO) services.

 The company performs maintenance checks for the Airbus A320 family and A330/A340 aircraft.
 Seven hangar bays and workshops provide industry standard maintenance, major modifications, cabin reconfigurations, engine maintenance, and painting for the A320 family, A330/A340, as well as the Boeing 747-400 and 777 aircraft.
 A new widebody hangar was recently added to meet the increasing demand for A330/A340 maintenance.

 The company also opened an Airbus A380 maintenance hangar to allow the aircraft to be repaired at the airport facility.
 It also provides technical and engineering support for the entire Philippine Airlines fleet and other international airline fleets.

 Aviation Partnership (Philippines) Corporation is Cebu Pacific third-line maintenance.
 It was a former joint venture of SIA Engineering Company (51%) and Cebu Pacific Air (49%) until November 2020 when Cebu Pacific decide to take 100% ownership of the company.
-It provides line maintenance, light aircraft checks, technical ramp handling, and other services to Cebu Pacific Air and third-party airline customers.
+It provides line maintenance, light aircraft checks, technical ramp handling, and other services to Cebu Pacific and third-party airline customers.